acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

 ## Publishing a Toolkit

-If you think your tookit can provide value for the OpenAD community, we encourage you to submit it to our official toolkit library.
+If you think your toolkit can provide value for the OpenAD community, we encourage you to submit it to our official toolkit library.
 By doing so, it will be made available for all OpenAD users to install, simply by running `add toolkit <toolkit_name>`, and it will be displayed in the list of toolkits when you run `list all toolkits`.

 Your toolkit can also be made available through other channels, so people can download it elsewhere and install it by running `add toolkit <toolkit_name> from <toolkit_path>`.